CBE equips Christians to live out the Bible's call for women and men to lead and serve as equals in the home, church, and world.

 Yet educated girls have more resilience and confidence to shape their own lives and contribute to their communities.
 CBE’s ministry partners in Kenya, Uganda, and Zimbabwe are breaking down barriers that keep girls from learning and achieving their dreams.
 You can stand with them as they counter religious and cultural stigmas, teach that girls and boys deserve equal love and respect, and provide reusable sanitary pad kits.

-CBE’s 2020 international conference will be in London, where we’ll bring NGO and faith leaders together to explore the biblical case for women's equality.
+CBE’s 2020 international conference is now rescheduled for August, 2021 in London.
+We’ll bring NGO and faith leaders together to explore the biblical case for women's equality.
 Secular NGOs recognize that communities flourish when women are empowered, yet many Christian NGOs do not include women’s equality in their faith-based humanitarian work.
 This oversight limits not only their impact, but also the gospel itself.

 CBE is raising $20,000 to support scholarships and planning costs for the 2020 conference.
 Please make a generous donation today and join in the work of integrating all three vital components of human flourishing: humanitarian work, Christian faith, and women’s equality.